Request Assessment

 Email Marketing

 The open rate is a crucial metric that tells you the percentage of recipients who opened your email.
-It helps you gauge the effectiveness of your subject line and preview text in grabbing the attention of your audience.
+It helps you gauge the effectiveness of your subject line and preview text to grab the attention of your audience.

 Open rates typically range between 15-25%, with click-through rates (CTR) around 2.5%, according to various sources.
 However, this can vary greatly depending on the industry and the specific campaign.